About Bonnie Mincu

 Senior Certified ADHD Coach

-- Speaker and presenter – Virtual ADHD Conference, ADD Expo, ADDA Conference
+- Speaker and presenter – Virtual ADHD Conference, ADD Expo, ADDA Conference and numerous annual online conferences each year

 - Wrote/produced Thrive with ADD Self-Coaching Workshop (Workbook/CD’s) 2005